NixOS/nix/doc/manual/rl-next/source-positions-in-errors.md

              |           ^
             5|

-       error: value is a set while a string was expected
+       error: expected a string but found a set
 ```